Cannabis Nutrient Deficiencies: Complete Guide [Visual Charts]

 How to treat it

-Some growers like to flush their grow medium to ensure they are not dealing with other issues, such as overfeeding which can interfere with Potassium uptake.
-Chicken manure as a top dressing to your grow medium can help, as can a Potassium-rich nutrient feed or foliar feed.
+Some growers like to flush their grow medium to ensure they are not dealing with other issues, such as overfeeding, which can interfere with Potassium uptake.
+Chicken manure as a top dressing to your grow medium can help, as can a Potassium-rich nutrient or foliar feed.
 Organic seaweed is particularly useful as a foliar feed.

 Magnesium deficiency in cannabis